oVirt/ovirt-site/source/feature/networklinking.html.md

 The network wiring feature is an enhancement for the VM Network Interface management.
 It supports the following actions without unplugging the Vnic, maintaining the address of the Vnic:

     * Dynamically changing the network of a running VM.
-    * Disconnecting a network of a VM.
+    * Unwiring a network of a VM.

 ### Owner